yohangz/generator-typescript-npm-bower/README.md

 ## Issues

-SASS Lint is not fully supported in windows platform.
+- SASS Lint is not fully supported in windows platform.
+Please make sure to remove the `watch-scss-scripts` task form watch sequence if errors occur.
-- Please make sure to remove the `watch-scss-scripts` task form watch sequence if errors occur.
+- Documentation generation task will emit console errors for external module references but documentation will be generated properly.

 ## Changelog
 Recent changes can be viewed on Github on the [CHANGELOG.md](https://github.com/yohangz/generator-typescript-npm-bower/blob/master/CHANGELOG.md)